-Paul Krugman Says, Without Evidence, That Great May Jobs Numbers Might Be 'Cooked'
+Paul Krugman Says, Without Evidence, That Great May Jobs Numbers Might Be Cooked

 While some forecasters expected the economy to begin adding jobs this summer, few saw a comeback of this scale in May.

 Krugman, a columnist for the New York Times and one of the nation’s most prominent economists, immediately raised unfounded doubts about the BLS figures.
 Other Trump critics also joined in.
 They did not offer any evidence to substantiate their claims.
+As CNBC’s Eamon Javers said, this amounts to a claim that the BLS numbers were “cooked.”

 Well, the BLS reports a GAIN in jobs and a FALL in unemployment, which almost nobody saw coming.
 Maybe it's true, and the BLS is definitely doing its best, but you do have to wonder what's going on.
 1/